 Selection matrix: Application → recommended fit

-The following matrix translates common design tasks directly into a fitting recommendation (standard bore system).
+The following matrix translates common design tasks directly into a fit recommendation (hole-basis system).

 | Use case | Recommended fit | Type | Note |